nhtnhanbn/nhtnhanbn.github.io/monash/msa24.md

 Polls are open Monday 16 September to Thursday 19 September.

+### Update 16/9/2024 - Graduations - 3 days until polls close
+There are graduation ceremonies at the Clayton campus for all four days of polling.

 ### Update 16/9/2024 - Polls open - 3 days until polls close
 All eligible voters have been emailed a link to cast their vote online.
 Voting closes 5pm on Thursday.